Kitware/covid-19-vis/README.rst

 COVID-19 Visualization
 ======================

-This shows confirmed cases and deaths, as reported by the <a href="https://github.com/CSSEGISandData/COVID-19">2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE</a>.
+This shows confirmed cases and deaths, as reported by the `2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE <https://github.com/CSSEGISandData/COVID-19>`_.

 The data is per county in the US.
 When showing markers, markers are distributed randomly through each county based on the number present.
 These markers **do not represent actual people or locations**.